 Keep the party family-friendly to ensure the party does not ruin a family’s holiday season by a blow-up over misguided coworker flirting.

-5. Choose The Perfect Venue
+5. Choose the Perfect Venue

 The old saying location, location, location – is so true.

-Think about the venue you want to use for your party and choose it carefully.
+Consider the venue you want to use for your party and choose it carefully.

 Make sure it provides the vibe, resources, and location that will make your party a success.